Gregory T. S. Bischoping

 Significant Representations:

 • The University of California, Berkeley in a months-long investigation into allegations of discrimination against and abusive and bullying conduct toward student-athletes by longtime Cal Women’s Swimming and Diving program Head Coach Teri McKeever.
-The investigation culminated in a publicly-disclosed, lengthy investigation report.
+The investigation culminated in a publicly disclosed investigation report.

 • A major financial institution facing potential regulatory enforcement by the Office of the Comptroller of the Currency.